 If you are an expat living in Spain who wants to start a business but doesn’t know how, then this post is for you.
-Get ready to learn which are the steps to set up a company in Spain as a foreigner.
+Get ready to learn which are the steps to set up a company in Spain as an expat/foreigner.
 Your business is closer to you than what you may think!

 Consideration Before Starting 1: Finding the Right Business Idea